Weilando/PLD_Media_Bias_Classification/README.md

 ## Topic: PLD Media Bias Classification
 The home project deals with the classification of media bias of PLDs linked in tweets.
 I.e. given a link to e.g. a news outlet in a tweet, is this news outlet left-biased or right-biased?
 For this project, we will use the tweets and their metadata for classification.
+Other data, e.g. the textual content of linked targets, may also be used.

+PLD stands for 'Pay-Level Domain': the sub-domain of a public top-level domain which is usually under control of a single user or organization as this usually is the unit one pays for to control it.
+For example, the PLD of 'www.example.com' is 'example.com'.

 ## Timeline:
 We will release the test set and evaluation script on **16.06., 11am** CEST time zone.